Tithugues/PropertiesParser/.github/README.md

 Here is a library to retrieve the keys of a `.properties` file.

-It seems that `.properties` files are mainly used
+It seems that `.properties` files are mainly used by Java programs.
+But you may have also defined a `properties` file in a project or would like to use the same file with both languages.

 ## `properties` file format